5 minute read

 There’s a fine line between throwing perks and freebies to your brand ambassadors and creating a revenue-generating channel.
 Companies that leverage referral marketing are investing in an opportunity to benefit from an active, engaged, and valuably rewarded audience of advocates.
 The best referral program incentives are reflective of the hard work that ambassadors put in as they share good news about your product or service.

-While most marketers understand that a reward should be given in exchange for a referral, how can companies ensure that they’re using the right referral marketing incentives for the right audience at the right time?
+While most marketers understand that a reward should be given in exchange for a referral, how can companies ensure that they’re using the right referral marketing incentives for the right audience at the right time, and that their referral software can streamline the process.

 What To Reward